Apple iPhone vs Samsung Galaxy mobile phones

 Test score %

-Samsung's new Galaxy S9, its latest high-end flagship smartphone, looks very similar to last year's Galaxy S8, but the manufacturer says that improvements have been made across the board.
-Are these changes enough to warrant spending more on the new model - or will last year's handset serve you just as well?
+Samsung's flagship Galaxy S9 may look very similar to its predecessor, the Galaxy S8, but the manufacturer says that improvements have been made across the board.
+Are these changes enough to warrant spending more on the new model - or would the S8 serve you just as well?
 And can it beat the latest iPhones?

 Apple iPhone 8